What is Node-RED?

 - Extensible: Offers a wide range of nodes for different purposes and allows the creation of custom nodes.

-For more information and resources about Node-RED, you can visit Node-RED’s official documentation.
+For more information and resources on Node-RED, you can visit the official Node-RED documentation.

 Installing Node-RED on Raspberry Pi

 To install Node-RED on our Raspberry Pi, we follow these steps.
-As always, it’s advisable to first update the existing packages on the system.
+As always, it is first recommended to update the existing packages on the system.

 Then, we install Node-RED using the official installation script provided by the project.
-We run the following command to download and install Node-RED:
+Run the following command to download and install Node-RED:

 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)

-This script will take care of installing Node.js (if it is not already installed) and Node-RED on our Raspberry Pi.
+This script will take care of installing Node.js (if not already installed) and Node-RED on our Raspberry Pi.

-To ensure that Node-RED starts automatically when the Raspberry Pi boots up, we run the following command:
+To make Node-RED start automatically when the Raspberry Pi boots, run the following command:

 sudo systemctl enable nodered.service